 Organizing Your Closet

-Take these Steps to Maximize Your Closet Space & Minimize Clutter
+Take these Steps to Purge and Maximize Your Closet

-To keep your closet organized ,try to go through your closet during each season.
-If that’s too much to ask, every six months can suffice.
-After simplifying, what do you do with your unwanted clothes?
-You can offer them to friends or family, or take them to the nearest charity, but another alternative in Chicago is Dress for Success.
+After simplifying you can offer your unwanted items to friends or family, or take them to the nearest charity, but another alternative in Chicago is Dress for Success.
 They help women interview and land jobs, not only by educating them but giving them suits or business clothes that can help them along in their job search.
 Check out their site for more details and the Chicago branch location.
+You can also resell gently used or new items to places like Plato’s Closet or local consignment shops.
+Most consignment shops have minimums and are strict with only taking in season items so check before you go.

 Besides downsizing and simplifying, the right organizational products make a huge difference while organizing closets.
 I really believe that there are two places in your home where it helps to spend a little extra money on great organizing products.
 Those spaces are your kitchen cabinets and your closets.
 So this list covers the basics.